DoctorWkt/CSCvon8/Docs/CSCvon8_design.md

 ## Microcoded Instructions

-The Decode Logic ROM outputs 16 bits of control lines for each microinstruction, of which 15 are used in the current design.

-The lowest 5 bits are the ALU operation (0x00 to 0x1F).
+The Decode Logic ROM outputs 16 bits of control lines for each microinstruction.
+The lowest 5 bits are the ALU operation (0x00 to 0x1F) described previously.
 Above that, the lines are mnemonically known as:

 ```
 	# Loads from the data bus